om-ai-lab/OmAgent/docs/concepts/workflow.md

 ```python
 workflow.register(overwrite=True)
 ```
-After registering, you can see the workflow in the conductor dashboard.
+After registering, you can see the workflow in the Conductor UI (default at http://localhost:5001/workflowDefs).

 ## Running a Workflow
 You can start a workflow instance and send input to it by using ```start_workflow_with_input``` method.